hughperkins/EasyCL/README.md

 # Recent changes

+* 2015 May 10: Added CLWrapper.devicedirty flag, which is set whenever the wrapper is passed to a kernel via `out` or `inout`, and that kernel is run
 * 2015 May 3: Added kernel store methods: `storeKernel( string name, CLKernel *kernel )`, `getKernel( string name )`, `kernelExists( string name )`, to facilitate per-connection kernel caching
 * 2015 May 3: Added `getCl()` to `CLWrapper` types
 * 2015 May 1:Renamed from OpenCLHelper to EasyCL (easier to type, and remember)